Sell a Mobile Home Without an Agent

 Don’t be shy!
-Let your friends, family, co-workers and acquaintances know that your home is for sale.
+Let your friends, family, co-workers, and acquaintances know that your home is for sale.
 Let your network work for you!

 Staging to Sell a Mobile Home Without an Agent

 When you are selling your mobile home yourself, or with an agent, it is essential to stage your home.
-Staging has been proven to help a home sell at higher price and at a quicker rate.
+Staging has been proven to help a home sell at a higher price and at a quicker rate.